holdMyTea/downote-front/README.md

 + 30.07.2019 - Added Note views :grinning:
   - Drag&drop for notes :fire: (I'm glad I went for it)
   - Possibility to adjust number of columns :hushed: (not for the user though :anger: :construction: )
++ 28.09.2019 - Added tests for login and drag'n'drops :wrench: :guardsman: